GordonFreemanK/gfk-image/README.md

 # 3. Other third party tools

 - the [Time API](https://www.timeapi.io/) is a free **online** service we can use to get information regarding UTC and DST offsets.
+- the Google Maps Platform [Time Zone API](https://developers.google.com/maps/documentation/timezone/overview) is an **online** service we can optionally use for precise information regarding UTC and DST offsets.
 - [GeoTimeZone](https://www.nuget.org/packages/GeoTimeZone) (included) is a [NuGet](https://www.nuget.org/) package written in C# ([sources](https://github.com/mattjohnsonpint/GeoTimeZone)) to get the [IANA timezone name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a GPS location.
 It is based on the **offline** data constructed from [OpenStreetMap](https://www.openstreetmap.org) data by the [Timezone Boundary Builder](https://github.com/evansiroky/timezone-boundary-builder) project.

 # 4. Quick Start